Arigatouz/Monster-Game-vue3/readme.md

-# this Game is an app trying in it vuejs3
+# This Game is an app trying in it vuejs3

 ## hint (without the composition api)